Transportation Rate Cases

 - Any other identifying information.

 - When and where claims are filed.
 A claim is filed when it is received by the Office of the Clerk of the Board during the Board's working hours.
-The Board's mailing address is: 1800 F Street, NW, Washington, DC 20405.
-The Board is located at: 1800 M Street, NW, 6th Floor, Washington, DC 20036.
+The Board will accept hand-delivered and mailed filings during business hours at 1800 M Street, NW, 6th Floor, Washington, DC 20036.
 The Clerk's telephone number is: (202) 606-8800.
 The Clerk's facsimile machine number is: (202) 606-0019.
 The Clerk's email address for receipt of filings is: email@example.com.
 The Board's working hours are 8:00 a.m. to 4:30 p.m., Eastern Time, on each day other than a Saturday, Sunday, or federal holiday.

 - Notice of docketing.
 A claim will be docketed by the Office of the Clerk of the Board, and a written notice of docketing will be sent promptly to the claimant, the Director of the Audit Division, and the agency for which the services were provided.
 The notice of docketing will identify the judge to whom the claim has been assigned.